Service catalog

 -

 Paste.
-Lets you paste an SWSD object copied to your clipboard.
+Lets you paste a Service Desk object previously copied to your clipboard.
 For example, you can copy/paste workflow nodes from the Process tab.

 Audit tab

-The Audit tab provides an account of all activities related to the selected catalog item.
+The Audit tab account for all activities related to the selected catalog item.

 Understand how a workflow affects a process

-After you have finalized your workflow, it is important to understand how the process unfolds.
+After you have finalized your workflow, it is essential to understand how the process unfolds.
 You can select between:

-- Pre-processing: When a Change or Service Request is submitted, the entire workflow is processed, with each step in the workflow evaluated based on the value of conditions and fields before the workflow begins.
+- Pre-processing: When a Change or Service Request is submitted, the entire workflow is processed, with each step evaluated based on the value of conditions and fields before the workflow begins.

-- Just-in-Time processing: This option evaluates each step of the workflow based on the value of conditions and fields when these steps are reached.
-This allows you to base workflow decisions on current value rather than values of conditions and fields prior to the workflow beginning.
+- Just-in-Time processing: This option evaluates each workflow step based on the value of conditions and fields when these steps are reached.
+Just-in-time processing lets you base workflow decisions on current values rather than conditions and fields that were valued before the beginning of the workflow.
 As a result, you can build more dynamic and realistic workflows that replicate your IT and business processes.

-The Audit tab provides an account of all activities related to the selected catalog item.
+The Audit tab accounts for all activities related to the selected catalog item.

 Copy/paste workflow nodes

-SWSD provides you with the ability to copy individual workflow nodes from a new or existing catalog item.
-You can then paste them into the current catalog item or into another new or existing catalog item.
+Service Desk allows you to copy individual workflow nodes from a new or existing catalog item.
+You can then paste them into the current catalog item or another new or existing one.

-You cannot copy from workflow nodes from one account to another, for example, from a sandbox account to your main customer account.
+You cannot copy from workflow nodes from one account to another, for example, from a sandbox account to your primary customer account.

 You can also clone a catalog item to copy all workflow nodes associated with that catalog item.
-This is helpful when you want to create a new catalog item and reuse multiple workflows associated with the previous catalog item.
+Cloning is helpful when you want to create a new catalog item and reuse multiple workflows related to the previous catalog item.
 You can then edit, remove, and/or add workflows as needed in the new catalog item.
 For more information, see Clone a catalog item with its workflow nodes.

 Workflow nodes are stored in catalog items under Process.
 Every catalog item has a Copy option.